parkdongsam/project_apex/README.md

 ## LICENSE
 ---
-> No Copyright
+> No Copyright.

-[project_apex](https://github.com/parkdongsam/project_apex) is a public domain work, dedicated using [CC0](https://creativecommons.org/publicdomain/zero/1.0/) | [Lincense](https://github.com/parkdongsam/project_apex/Lincense.txt)
+[project_apex](https://github.com/parkdongsam/project_apex) is a public domain work, dedicated using [CC0](https://creativecommons.org/publicdomain/zero/1.0/) | [Lincense](https://github.com/parkdongsam/project_apex/Lincense.txt).
-You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission
+You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.